 - Refer back to your creative brief to make sure your concepts are still connected with the strategy you developed.

 You should work independently for a while to develop a given concept, then meet with your partner to refine your concept.

 As your strongest concept takes shape, work together to make sure you have enough information to turn it into a final advertisement.
 When you have enough information captured that, if needed, you could turn it over to another team to execute then you know you’re ready to produce your final ad.

 Step 5: Production and Implementation

 If your advertisement requires original photos, you should allow time to capture them.
 If this will require a location shoot at The SPARK, or to have a friend help you out, make sure to plan accordingly.
-When you are shooting for your advertisement, make sure to reference the concept sketches, especially if you are shooting photos for a concept you did write the creative sheet for.
+When you are shooting for your advertisement, make sure to reference the concept sketches.

 Once your designs are complete, export your finished design as a .pdf or a .jpg.

 When you have the visual assets required, place the two required pieces, the electronic display and the poster, into a Word document.